 Business & Industry Overview

-Netflix might be the unquestioned streaming king at the moment, but Amazon AMZN Prime, Hulu, and others have plans for expansion.
-Meanwhile, Apple AAPL has spent heavily to scoop up an array of Hollywood talent both in front of and behind the camera for a 2019 launch of some-type of streaming TV service, with Disney’s DIS much-anticipated stand-alone over-the-top streaming platform scheduled to launch in late 2019 (also read: Assessing Apple's Streaming Push to Take on Spotify & Netflix).
+Netflix might be the unquestioned streaming king at the moment, but Amazon (NASDAQ:AMZN) Prime, Hulu, and others have plans for expansion.
+Meanwhile, Apple (NASDAQ:AAPL) has spent heavily to scoop up an array of Hollywood talent both in front of and behind the camera for a 2019 launch of some-type of streaming TV service, with Disney’s (NYSE:DIS) much-anticipated stand-alone over-the-top streaming platform scheduled to launch in late 2019.

 But the competition doesn’t seem to scare Netflix since it has anticipated the rise of streaming content and the slow death of linear, commercial-based television for years.
 “In a few decades, linear TV will be the fixed-line telephone: a relic,” the company wrote in its long-term outlook overview.
 And this is why Netflix has ramped up its original content spending for years because having programming worth paying for is really the company’s core business—a model HBO has proven for years.

 Netflix noted that it expects to spend close to $8 billion on a profit and loss basis on content in 2018, while also shelling out roughly $2 billion on marketing.

 The streaming company also plans to spend around $1.3 billion on technology and development this year.
 Some have speculated that Netflix might eventually expand beyond its current on-demand TV and movie model to offer some live news or sports, with the likes of Facebook (NASDAQ:FB), Twitter (NYSE:TWTR), and Amazon all jumping into live content.
 Yet, for now, Netflix maintains that it is a “movie and TV series entertainment network” and will not stream other types of video.